 Did you know that we’re also the birthplace of bicycling innovation?

 Our Festival grew from History San Josè’s Silicon Valley Bikes!
 Project.
-In 2010, because Diane Solomon wrote the “Art of the Wheel” for Metro Silicon Valley about young bike makers Sam and Matt Rodriquez, she was inspired to help History San Josè gather and preserve this history with the help of Terry Shaw (Shaw’s Lightweight Cycles Shop, the San Josè Bicycle Club and the Garden City Wheelmen), Elizabeth “Bess” Hernandez-Jones (the San Josè Bicycle Club and the Northern California Velodrome Association) and Ken Middlebrook, History San Josè Collections Director.
+In 2010, Diane Solomon wrote the “Art of the Wheel” for Metro Silicon Valley about young bike makers Sam and Matt Rodriquez.
+When she learned that bicycling began in San Josè during the 1880’s, she was inspired to help History San Josè gather and preserve this history with the help of Terry Shaw (Shaw’s Lightweight Cycles Shop, the San Josè Bicycle Club and the Garden City Wheelmen), Elizabeth “Bess” Hernandez-Jones (the San Josè Bicycle Club and the Northern California Velodrome Association) and Ken Middlebrook, History San Josè Collections Director.

 The Golden Era

-At the 20th century’s dawn, bicycle racing was the U.S.’s top spectator sport.
+At the 20th century’s dawn, bicycle racing was the U.S.’s (and the world’s) top spectator sport.
 Before baseball, cars and airplanes, people flocked to velodromes to thrill at the speed of the racers.
-On race nights in the 1890s, says Terry Shaw, most of San Josè’s adult population crowded into its velodromes to watch locals like Hardy Downing, Bunt Smith and Otto Ziegler become national record holders.
+On race nights in the 1890s, says Terry Shaw, most of San Josè’s adult population crowded into local velodromes to watch locals like Hardy Downing, Bunt Smith and Otto Ziegler become national record holders.

 The Racing Era

 The Garden City Wheelmen represented San Josè’s vibrant racing community at Northern California meets in the early 1900’s.
 Newspapers of the era reported on their drinking bouts as much as their racing activities.
 A notable member was Clyde Arbuckle, the 1921 state champion who went on to become San Josè’s City Historian and the co-founder of History San Josè, Silicon Valley’s version of the Smithsonian Institute.